-Thompson brings over 10 years of experience and a team of designers, architects, craftspeople and fabricators that bring authenticity, creativity, collaboration, innovation to each project.
+Thompson brings over fifteen years of experience and a team of designers, architects, craftspeople, and fabricators that bring authenticity, creativity, collaboration, innovation to each project.
 Our spaces are unique to the client, meet their needs and reflect our love of design.
-We have won five Detroit Design awards and have been featured in Dwell magazine, Metropolis magazine and Hour Detroit.
+We have won fifteen Detroit Design awards and have been featured in Interior Design magazine, Dwell magazine, Metropolis magazine, and Hour Detroit.

 Patrick was born with design in his DNA.
 His artist father and art historian mother shaped his appreciation for beauty at an early age with trips to Western Massachusetts where pastoral landscapes and colonial architecture created a sense of wonder that still resonates with him today.
 While working through college, doing intermittent carpentry work, Patrick found himself enrolled exclusively in design related electives.
 After graduating with a degree in historic preservation, he continued with carpentry and began working more closely with homeowners and architects.
 It was through this experience of collaborative design that Patrick decided to move to Chicago to return to school and pursue his true passion, receiving a fine arts degree in interior design from Harrington College of Design.